This page covers configuring MCP servers for Codex threads launched through Jaidu.

 Update Server Configuration JSON

 In the Server Configuration (JSON) editor, add your custom MCP server configuration.
-The JSON will show the current configuration for the selected Codex profile, and you can modify it to include additional servers.Example addition:
+The JSON will show the current MCP settings, and you can modify it to include additional servers.Example addition:

 {